 Older But Happier?
 5 Amazing Findings from Recent Research

-Incredibly, whoever dubbed old age "the golden years" was right!
+Whoever dubbed old age "the golden years" was right.

 I celebrated a big birthday recently.
 I won’t say which birthday, but let’s just say it was big enough that from now on I’m going to think twice before I buy anything in quantity.
-Keeping up with the latest research on how to age happily and healthily has become of even more vital personal interest to me than it already was.
+Keeping up with the latest research on how to age happily and healthily has become even more of a personal interest than it already was.

 1. In general, surveys show that older people are happier people.

 Polls of people at different ages in 149 countries reveal a startling pattern.
 When asked to rate their life satisfaction on a scale of 1 to 10, most adults in their early 20s reported fairly high happiness levels, with a gradual fall-off as they approached midlife.
 Adults reported being least happy in mid-life, roughly between the ages of 39 and 57, with the happiness low point at age 50.

 Here’s the most surprising part: As they aged, older adults rated their life satisfaction much higher, with happiness ratings rising gradually and steadily from age 50 through the decade of the 90s.
 Researchers call this process the “U-curve” of happiness.
 When put on a graph, the results actually form a lop-sided smile.
 (Check out the graph here in Jonathan Rauch's Atlantic Monthly piece.)

 The data leave room for a variety of interpretations.
 Maybe knowing our days are numbered helps us savor them even more.
 But whatever the explanation, “… studies show quite strongly that people’s satisfaction with their life increases, on average, from their early 50s on through their 60s and 70s and even beyond—for many until disability and final illness exact their toll toward the very end.”